cnegrelli/Disaster-Response-Pipeline/README.md

 - data/disaster_categories.csv: csv table with the categories for each message.

-- data/DisasterResponse.db: output of the process_data.py, you don't need this file to run the API.
+- data/DisasterResponse.db: output of the process_data.py, you don't need this file to start.

 - models/train_classifier.py: python script that reads the SQL database and creates and trains a classifier, and stores it in a pickle file.